 How Do They Work?

 If the athlete receives a blow to the face, the mouthguard absorbs much of the energy from the impact.
-The teeth and jawbone are protected from damage through being snugly encased in the mouthguard, and even the brain is protected from much of the energy from the impact, minimising the occurrence of concussion.
+The snug fit of the mouthguard protects the teeth and jawbone.
+It can even protect the brain from much of the energy from the impact, minimising the occurrence of concussion.

-Over-the-counter mouthguards are a cheaper option than customised mouthguards, but they offer far less protection.
-It is important to remember that the costs of the dental (and possibly medical) treatment that would be required after a severe dental injury can be significant.
+Over-the-counter mouthguards are a cheaper option than customised ones, but they offer far less protection.
+It is important to remember that the costs of the dental (and possibly medical) treatment after a severe dental injury can be significant.

-Many young athletes wear sports footwear which is replaced as the child grows and that is carefully selected to be durable and comfortable, thereby allowing the athlete to perform at their best.
+Many families buy their young athletes comfortable and durable sports footwear and replace them as the shoes wear out.
+Wearing comfortable, durable footwear contributes to a young athlete’s performance.
 We believe that a customised mouthguard is just as important an investment in the young athlete’s health and safety.

-Want to know more about Mouthguards?
+Want to know more?
 Check out these articles:

 - Keeping Your Teeth Safe